rkipchumba/twitter-scraper/README.md

 # Twitter Scraper App

-This Django app scrapes tweets from the Twitter channel "coindesk" using the Nitter API and saves them to a PostgreSQL database.
-It also sends an email notification if there are tweets with videos.
+This  app periodically fetches tweets from the Twitter user 'coindesk' using the Nitter API and saves them to a PostgreSQL database.
+It automatically saves images associated with the tweets to local storage.
+Additionally, it sends email notifications when a tweet contains a video.
+The app provides a GET API endpoint for accessing saved tweets with pagination support.
+Swagger documentation is also included, allowing users to test the GET API endpoints conveniently.

 ## Prerequisites